jmoracalzas/analysing-data-with-python/Project_1/README.md

 # Project 1: Analysing data with Python 3 and Microsoft Excel

 ## Introduction <br>
-This projects was design to facilitate learning activities.
+This projects was designed to facilitate learning activities.
 It focuses on utilising basic programming techniques to implement input, output, control flow, GUI development and finally integrating Python 3 and Microsoft Excel.

 ## Stages <br>
 1. *Generation of data*<br>